Developer Guide

 Delete Image Implementation

-The delete-image feature is facilitated by the classes DeleteImageCommand
+The delete-image feature is facilitated by the classes DeleteImageCommand,

-first parses through the user command to obtain
+The DeleteImageCommandParser first parses through the user command to obtain

-the desired index through using ParserUtil#parseIndex
+the desired index through using ParserUtil#parseIndex.
+Following which an

-containing the desired index is returned.
+instance of a DeleteImageCommand containing the desired index is returned.

-is then called, which sets the image of the contact
+DeleteImageCommand#execute is then called, which sets the image of the contact

 at the desired index to a default image, and deletes the existing image through

-Given below is an example usage scenario for how the delete-image
+Given below is an example usage scenario for how the delete-image mechanism behaves.

 Step 1: User starts up the application and sees their list of contacts.
 Some of which have already had an image added.